mongodb/docs/source/includes/fact-compatible-mongodb-versions.rst

-For the following |onprem| release series, you may run its :term:`backing databases` on any of the following MongoDB versions.
+For the following |onprem| release series, you may run its :term:`backing databases` on any of the following MongoDB versions:

 .. list-table::
    :header-rows: 1